yoosamui/docklight/README.md

 $ ./configure.sh
 $ make

-The final execuable is located at:
+The final executable is located at:
 $ cd <YOUR_DOCKLIGHT_PATH>/src/docklight

 ```